Virtual-Domain-driven-design/virtual-domain-driven-design/README.md

 ## Contribute

-The repository contains tw projects: ./app and ./stories (for storybook tests and playground).
+The repository contains two projects: ./app and ./stories (for storybook tests and playground).

 There are two ways to contribute: